 Koala® Centers For Sleep & TMJ Disorders is dedicated to helping you fix your jaw-grinding sounds.
 Our dentists specialize in treating crepitus in the jaw and can help you find relief from these symptoms.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 For more information call us at one of our clinics today or request an appointment online.

 Why Does My Jaw Make a Grinding Sound?

 What doctor do I need to see for jaw-grinding?